Student Resources

 Student Activities Center, Room 309 H

-Be at the center of the Cardinal experience as a resident of UofL Housing.
+Be at the center of the Cardinal experience as a resident of UofL University Housing and the Resident Experience.

 Total facilities include 12 residence halls on Belknap Campus and three affiliated apartment properties bordering Belknap (please see First-Year Live-on Policy and Second-Year Residential Requirement).